 How important you think hiking snacks are probably depends on if you're a grazer in everyday life.
 If you munch your way between lunch and dinner, this might not be a hard sell.
 If you've got a hunger graph with three delta-functions at 7:30, 13:00 and 18:00, then hiking snacks probably need some explaining.

-The thing about going on a hike is that you use up a lot more energy than if you are sitting at a desk all day or lying on the sofa watching Netflix.
+The thing about going on a hike is that you use up a lot more energy than if you are sitting at a desk all day or lying on the sofa watching Netflix - around 400 and 600 calories an hour, in fact.
 While you might get away with eating just three big-ish meals in a normal day, on a hike that will most likely leave you hungry before and wanting a nap after.
-The mountains you're climbing couldn't care less whether it's nearly lunch time either.
-So if you're hanging out for your designated lunch slot, you're probably going to find that ascent much harder.

 We're not scientists, but you can think about yourself a bit like a machine when you're hiking.
 Food in means fuel and therefore energy to keep your legs going.
-Yup, clearly got a PhD in sport science there.
-And since you're always moving throughout the day, you're better off having a constant level of energy than one with big peaks and troughs.
+Since you're always moving throughout the day, you're better off having a constant level of energy than one with big peaks and troughs.
+A good rule to follow is that you probably need to eat something around every hour.
 So lots of small meals - aka snacks - throughout the day are better.
 Savvy?

 There are so many factors involved in finding the best hiking snack, one that's perfect for your hike.
 Firstly, the weather and temperature where you're going hiking is a big one.
 Take the humble chocolate bar.
 Too hot and it turns to a suspicious squidge inside the wrapper.
 Too cold and its so hard it'll break your teeth.
 The same goes for things like caramel and other sugary bars - there's a reason people claim to have belayed off frozen Mars bars.